Bhuragaon: Economy

 In terms of economy, Bhuragaon is primarily an agricultural town.
-The fertile soil and favorable climate of the region make it suitable for the cultivation of crops like rice, jute, and tea.
-The town is also home to several small-scale industries, including handloom and handicrafts.
+The fertile soil and favorable climate of the region make it suitable for the cultivation of crops like rice, jute, mustard, and vegetables.
+The town is also known for its thriving dairy industry, with many farmers engaged in milk production.
+Apart from that it was home to several small-scale industries, including handloom and handicrafts.

 The Brahmaputra River, one of the largest rivers in the world, flows through Bhuragaon, providing a source of livelihood for the people of the town.
 The river is also an important transportation route for goods and people.

+The town is located in the state of Assam, India, which is prone to frequent flooding due to its proximity to the Brahmaputra River and its tributaries.
+Floods in the region can cause extensive damage to infrastructure, homes, and agricultural land, leading to significant economic losses and displacement of people from their homes.

+The government and other organizations have implemented various measures to mitigate the effects of floods in Bhuragaon and other flood-prone areas, including building flood shelters and embankments and providing relief and assistance to those affected by floods.

 Administration

-The administration of Bhuragaon is part of the larger administrative structure of the Morigaon district and the state of Assam.

-The Morigaon district is administered by a Deputy Commissioner, who is the highest-ranking administrative officer in the district.
-The district is divided into several sub-divisions, each of which is headed by a Sub-Divisional Officer.
-Bhuragaon town falls under the jurisdiction of the Bhuragaon sub-division.

-At the town level, Bhuragaon is governed by a local self-government body known as the Bhuragaon Town Committee.
-The Town Committee is responsible for providing basic civic amenities to the residents of the town, such as sanitation, street lighting, and water supply.
-The Town Committee is headed by a Chairperson and consists of elected members.
-There are 12 Gaon Panchayat located in Bhuragaon area.